keithschulze/keithschulze/posts/2019-04-11-functional-img-rust-part1.md

 > <footer class="blockquote-footer">Conal Elliot, LambdaJam 2017</footer>

-This seemingly simple question typically yields an array of answers, usually including some mention of a 2D/3D arrays or matrices--that's precisely what came to mind when I first thought about the question.
+This seemingly simple question typically yields an array of answers, usually including some mention of 2D/3D arrays or matrices--that's precisely what came to mind when I first thought about the question.
 It turns out there's a simpler and more elegant way to represent images: A function that takes a set of coordinates and produces a pixel value.
 In Haskell, it looks something like